Analyzing The Possible Scenarios of Crypto Regulations In The Future

 Many crypto supporters are libertarians without much political stance on social justice issues.
-They are, however, very passionate when it comes to fiat currency manipulation and talks around the central banks.
-It’s understandable, though, as most people would agree to a certain degree that printing money to solve economic problems would only cause more long term problems for the society (and that’s exactly what the Federal Reserve has been doing).
+They are, however, very passionate when it comes to fiat currency manipulation and talk around the central banks.
+It’s understandable, though, as most people would agree to a certain degree that printing money to solve economic problems would only cause more long-term problems for the society (and that’s exactly what the Federal Reserve has been doing).

 Possible Future Crypto Regulations